wassname/repr-preference-optimization/research_journal.md

 - yay debug works
 - [ ] can bnb work? (success: batch>1, fail: batch=1)
 - [ ] should I use trl, or other concat? prob other because trl doubles the batch size?

+hmm it's not working
+maybe because I have 4 forwards, or retrain grad?